“`

 San Diego’s beaches, with their captivating views of the Pacific Ocean weave a one-off story of eclectic culture and natural grandeur.

-Beach Options: The Guide Followers
+Beach Options: The Book Followers

 “The sun, the sand, the water, and you, San Diego has it all covered for you,” says Sandy Cronwel, inspiring Travel Writer famous for her coastal stories.